tenrapid/extjs5-sqlite-proxy/Readme.md

-# ExtJS 5 SQLite Proxy for node-sqlite3 and WebSQL
+# ExtJS5 SQLite Proxy

+Provides a Ext.data.Proxy implementation for use with node-sqlite3 and WebSQL